Writing a successful media pitch isn’t easy.

-I’m sure you’ve guessed the answer already: Ester, the woman behind the experiment, wasn’t interested in public relations, and neither did she have a specific PR strategy to promote the experiment or herself.
+I’m sure you’ve guessed the answer already: Ester, the woman behind the experiment, wasn’t interested in public relations, and neither did she have a specific PR strategy or PR pitch to promote the experiment or herself.

 She simply wanted to add value by making a point.

 If you follow the same approach, the promotion of the self will be only a by-product of your overall success.

 Thus, what you have to do is to add value, and everything else will follow.

 3) Focus on building relationships